200Tigersbloxed/VRCFT2CVR/README.md

 > [!TIP]
 >
-> You can install [BTKUILib](https://github.com/BTK-Development/BTKUILib) (and optionally with [CommonBTKUI](https://github.com/dakyneko/DakyModsCVR/tree/master/CommonBTKUI)) to manage config options in-game; however, some options may require a game restart.
+> You can install [BTKUILib](https://github.com/BTK-Development/BTKUILib) to manage config options in-game; however, some options may require a game restart.

 ### Integrated Tracking Support